-My day job is teaching and writing academic philosophy at Tilburg University in the Netherlands.
+My day job is teaching and writing academic philosophy in the Netherlands.
 (For more about my academic work see here.)
 But here on this personal blog and in my own time, I try to do a different kind of philosophy.

 First, I write for the general public rather than for a specialised sub-group of philosophers.
 You shouldn't need to have gone to grad school to understand what I'm talking about, or to care about the topics I discuss.